 Propane Fuel Basics

-Also known as liquefied petroleum gas (LPG) or autogas, propane is a clean-burning, high-energy alternative fuel that's been used for decades to power light-, medium- and heavy-duty propane vehicles.
+Also known as liquefied petroleum gas (LPG) or propane autogas, propane is a clean-burning alternative fuel that's been used for decades to power light-, medium-, and heavy-duty propane vehicles.

 Propane is a three-carbon alkane gas (C3H8).
-Stored under pressure inside a tank, propane turns into a colorless, odorless liquid.
-As pressure is released, the liquid propane vaporizes and turns into gas that is used for combustion.
+It is stored under pressure inside a tank as a colorless, odorless liquid.
+As pressure is released, the liquid propane vaporizes and turns into gas that is used in combustion.
 An odorant, ethyl mercaptan, is added for leak detection.
-(See fuel properties).
+(See fuel properties.)

-Propane has a high octane rating and excellent properties for spark-ignited internal combustion engines.
-It is non-toxic and presents no threat to soil, surface water, or groundwater.
-Propane is produced as a by-product of natural gas processing and crude oil refining.
+Propane has a high octane rating, making it an excellent choice for spark-ignited internal combustion engines.
+If spilled or released from a vehicle, it presents no threat to soil, surface water, or groundwater.
+Propane is produced as a byproduct of natural gas processing and crude oil refining.
 It accounts for about 2% of the energy used in the United States.
-Of that, less than 2% is used for transportation fuel.
-Its main uses include home and water heating, cooking and refrigerating food, clothes drying, powering farm and industrial equipment, and drying corn.
-Rural areas without natural gas service commonly rely on propane as a residential energy source.
-The chemical industry uses propane as a raw material for making plastics and other compounds.
+Of that, less than 3% is used for transportation.
+Its main uses include home and water heating, cooking and refrigerating food, clothes drying, and powering farm and industrial equipment.
+The chemical industry also uses propane as a raw material for making plastics and other compounds.

 Propane as an Alternative Fuel

-Interest in propane as an alternative transportation fuel stems mainly from its domestic availability, high-energy density, clean-burning qualities, and its relatively low cost.
-It is the world's third most common engine fuel and is considered an alternative fuel under the Energy Policy Act of 1992.
+Interest in propane as an alternative transportation fuel stems from its domestic availability, high-energy density, clean-burning qualities, and relatively low cost.
+It is the world's third most common transportation fuel, behind gasoline and diesel, and is considered an alternative fuel under the Energy Policy Act of 1992.

-When sold as vehicle fuel, propane can be a mixture of propane with smaller amounts of other gases.
-According to the Gas Processors Association's HD-5 specification for propane, it must consist of 90% propane, no more than 5% propylene, and 5% other gases, primarily butane and butylene.
-(See fuel properties)
+Propane used in vehicles is specified as HD-5 propane and is a mixture of propane with smaller amounts of other gases.
+According to the Gas Processors Association's HD-5 specification for propane, it must consist of at least 90% propane, no more than 5% propylene, and 5% other gases, primarily butane and butylene.
+(See fuel properties.)

 Propane is stored onboard a vehicle in a tank pressurized to about 150 pounds per square inch—about twice the pressure of an inflated truck tire.
-Under this pressure, propane becomes a liquid with an energy density 270 times greater than the gaseous form.
-Propane has a higher octane rating than gasoline.
-However, it has a lower Btu rating than gasoline, so it takes more fuel to drive the same distance.
-Propane's clean burning characteristics allow the engine to have increased service life.
+Under this pressure, propane becomes a liquid with an energy density 270 times greater than its gaseous form.
+Propane has a higher octane rating than gasoline, so it can be used with higher engine compression ratios and is more resistant to engine knocking.
+However, it has a lower British thermal unit rating than gasoline, so it takes more fuel by volume to drive the same distance.